Manufacturing ERP Systems Don’t Do What You Think They Do

 Manufacturing ERP systems are usually one of the first software systems that manufacturers will adapt.
 They are viewed as a staple.

-I think that manufacturers often believe that an ERP system will make them more data-driven, but it’s not really the same thing as manufacturing analytics.
+I think that manufacturers often believe that an ERP system will make them more data-driven, but that often isn’t the case.

 …And if your data isn’t great, to begin with, I’m not sure a manufacturing ERP system is going to do anything to fix that.
 In fact, it might make it worse.

-So, how do you get more data-driven if not through using your ERP system?
+So, where do you start?
+Do you still need an ERP system?
+How do you get more data-driven if not through using your ERP system?

 “I already have an ERP system to run my entire company, why isn’t that enough?”

-In the simplest of terms, your ERP (enterprise resource planning) system is great for planning for the future by evaluating what has happened in the past.
+In the simplest of terms, your ERP system is great for planning for the future by evaluating what has happened in the past.
 What it doesn’t capture, however, is what is happening on the floor right now.

 Your real-time data reflects the most valuable insights into your factory floor.
 This is what helps you see how things are actually running and what allows you to back and see real trends over time.